-The Trent-Severn Waterway is an operational canal linking Lake Ontario to Georgian Bay in Lake Huron.
-The waterway is 386 km long, with 45 locks.
+The Trent-Severn Waterway is a National Historic Site of Canada, an operational canal linking Lake Ontario to Georgian Bay in Lake Huron.
+The waterway is 386 km long, with 45 locks, and 15 swing bridges.

 2007: The Trent Waterway maintains approximately 2000 aids from the Murray Canal on Lake Ontario to Port Severn on Georgian Bay.
 Many buoys and other aids have been removed on the Trent system.